The ‘Before you Apply’ Checklist

 - Do not send any assets as a Word Doc, always PDF

-- Know who you are addressing — names are best so do your research and spell them correctly.
-I see a lot of 'Sir/Madam' and for the field you are in, it is just not appropriate ...
+- Know who you are addressing — names are best so do your research and make sure you spell them correctly.
+I see a lot of 'Sir/Madam' and for the field you're in, it is just not appropriate ...
 We are not recruiting for IT!
 If you can't find a name, use the brand name

 - Nail your professional greeting!
 'Hiya' is not appropriate — 'Dear' and 'Hello' are perfectly fine